 It is common to find a family link in people who care about how they live, what their space looks like, how it feels to others.
-Often it begins in an environment during childhood, emulating a grandmother or mother or aunt’s sense of design and comfort in the home.
-Sometimes it comes from another early life experience.
+Often it begins in an environment during childhood, emulating a relative’s sense of design and comfort in the home.
+Sometimes it comes from other early life experiences.

 I spoke with a sampling of family and friends about how their interest developed in creating a home that both nurtured them and resonated with others.
 I asked for a recollection or anecdote when they knew that space, of a certain style, just so, would be important for the rest of their lives.